The VCAA is pleased to call for nominations for the 2020 Lynne Kosky Memorial VCAL Grants.

 Lynne Kosky, former Victorian Education Minister

-The grants aim to support VCAL providers to implement an initiative that will:
+The aim of the grant is to provide support to VCAL providers to implement an initiative that will:

 - engage VCAL students in the design, making and/or finishing stages of the initiative.

-Providers who receive a grant are expected to spend the grant money within the 2019 school year, and submit a report on the success of the initiative that was supported by the grant.
+Providers receiving a grant will be expected to spend the grant money within the 2020 school year and submit a report on the success of the initiative that was supported by the grant.